 mixed media from teenytinytablestudio

-"I wish to live for art.
+"I wish to do nothing for profit.
+I wish to live for art.
 I want nothing whatever.
-I am quite happy." -- William Blake
+I am quite happy." —William Blake

 the sketchbook of Anna Williamson